sunnad99/betburger-notification-service/README.md

 ```

 ## Future Aspects:

+[ ] Allow multiple filter id requests to be run at the same time (Betburger only)

+[ ] Allow messages to be sent to multiple telegram groups at the same time based on the bookmaker

 [ ] Add multiple APIs for retrieving bets and have a common interface (e.g bets.retrieve() will be a method that will return the bets in our own schema regardless of which API is calling it)